 National Palace of Culture (NDK)

 Between Vitosha Mountain and Vitosha Boulevard sits this emblem of communist architecture.
 It’s home to the Sofia International Film Festival as well as year-round concert performances, conferences, and conventions.
+While it’s not typically on Sofia walking tours, we think it’s one of the most important places to visit in Sofia as it is central to life in the city.
 Step inside to see the some of the 80 monumental works of art that are part of the NDK, especially the gorgeous and overwhelming Revival statue, known affectionately as Mother Bulgaria.

 Palace of Justice